Bernard Sumner: Other projects

 In 1981, Pauline Murray and The Invisible Girls released their last single "Searching for Heaven", which included a guitar solo by Sumner, although he was not credited in the sleeves of its 7" and 10" edition at the time.
 In 1983, Sumner co-produced, with Donald Johnson, the single "The Great Divide"/"Love in a Strange Place" by the band Foreign Press.
 Foreign Press (aka Emergency) had had a long history with Sumner through both Joy Division and New Order.

 In 1990, he worked with former Factory Records label mates A Certain Ratio, remixing their song "Won't Stop Loving You".
 He has also recorded tracks with fellow Mancunians 808 State and Sub Sub.
 Sumner appeared as guest singer and guitarist (alongside Primal Scream's Bobby Gillespie) on The Chemical Brothers' 1999 album Surrender, on the track "Out of Control"; and in a 2005 Chemical Brothers show at the Brixton Academy, Sumner appeared live onstage as a special guest on this track.
 He has also lent vocals and guitar to a track ("Miracle Cure") on German trance outfit Blank & Jones 2008 release, "The Logic of Pleasure", and appeared on the Primal Scream track "Shoot Speed Kill Light" from their 2000 album XTRMNTR.

 He has produced several remixes for tracks such as Technotronic's "Rockin' Over the Beat" (which was featured in the Teenage Mutant Ninja Turtles III soundtrack).
 He served as a record producer and/or songwriter for other Factory Records acts, including Happy Mondays, Shark Vegas, Abecedarians, 52nd Street and Section 25.

 Personal life

 Sumner married Sue Barlow on 28 October 1978 but they later divorced.
+He has since remarried and has four children.